davefoxy/SwiftBomb/README.md

 ```

 ## Upcoming Giant Bomb Posts
-Version 0.6.0 now has a handy method for fetching the contents of the "Coming up on Giant Bomb" panel on the homepage of the site...
+Version 0.6.0 introduces a handy method for fetching the contents of the "Coming up on Giant Bomb" panel on the homepage of the site...
 ```swift
 SwiftBomb.fetchComingUpSchedule { comingUpSchedule, error in